deepfactor-io/appsec-village-pod-dc31/README.md

   - Understanding core concepts central to behavior monitoring (API interception via hooking, external monitoring, etc)
-  - Understanding the technical capapbilities of various types of behavior monitoring tools on Linux
+  - Understanding the technical capabilities of various types of behavior monitoring tools on Linux
   - Understanding how to use the POD personal workspace VM image that contains the POD hands-on exercises